reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-07-v2.md

       ![](./media/az11-16.png)

 1. The output of the command look similar to the following.
+Notice that **tempsensor** is listed as one of the running modules.

     ```bash
     demouser@vm-az220-training-edge0001-<inject key="DeploymentID" enableCopy="false"></inject>:~$ iotedge list